drmcnelson/Laboratory-Instrumentation-Amplifier-with-16bit-1MSPS-ADC/README.md

 Both the ADA4510 and LT1994 are rail to rail parts.

-For the ADC, our requirements include 16bits, 1MSPS, differential inputs, reference voltage, input range to 4V, SPI for the interface to the MCU, and able to accommodate 3.3V or 5V logic levels to be able to interface to a wide range of Arduino boards.
+For the ADC, our requirements include 16bits, 1MSPS, differential inputs, reference voltage, input range to 4V on each side of the differential input, SPI for the interface to the MCU, and it should accommodate 3.3V or 5V logic levels to be able to interface to a wide range of Arduino boards.
 The precision and speed puts us in the range of a SAR type ADC.
 The flexibility in logic levels narrows the selection somewhat.
 It is also important to closely check performance specs including latency, missing codes, SNR, INL and DNL.

-In this design we choose the Microchip MCP33131D as a 16 bit differential input 1MSPS SAR type ADC with SPI that can accommodate 3.3V logic for the Teensy boards or 5V logic for the Uno and Nucleo boards.
+In this design we choose the Microchip MCP33131D as a 16 bit differential input 1MSPS SAR type ADC with SPI that can accommodate the required logic levels.
 The SNR is listed as 91.3 dB which translates to a noise level of about 1 LSB.
 This is one spec where the corresponding TI part might seem marginally better, but it comes at the cost of only accepting 3.3V logic.